-- PJM Transmission Planning receives approval from PJM Transmission Expansion Advisory Committee (TEAC) and PJM Board for new 500 kV and above facilities. - PJM Transmission Planning notifies PJM Operations Planning (OPD) of approval of new 500 kV and above facility. - PJM OPD reviews the new circuit configuration and the master list of existing PJM 500 kV and above facilities. - PJM OPD notifies the appropriate TO of the preliminary designated line number. - PJM OPD proposes the new circuit designation to: - o Manager Dispatch. - o Manager Real-Time Data Management. - o Manager Model Management.
+- PJM Transmission Planning receives approval from PJM Transmission Expansion Advisory Committee (TEAC) and PJM Board for new 500 kV and above facilities. - PJM Transmission Planning notifies PJM Operations Planning (OPD) of approval of new 500 kV and above facility. - PJM OPD reviews the new circuit configuration and the master list of existing PJM 500 kV and above facilities. - PJM OPD notifies the appropriate TO of the preliminary designated line number. - PJM OPD proposes the new circuit designation to: - o Manager Dispatch. - o Manager EMS Support. - o Manager Power Systems Modeling.

 - o Manager Transmission Planning.

 - o Manager Forward Market Operations.

 - o Manager Real-Time Market Operations.

 - Upon PJM internal approval, PJM OPD finalizes the new proposed designation by notifying:

-- o PJM: Dispatch, Data Management, Model Management, and Transmission Planning.
+- o PJM: Dispatch, EMS Support, Power Systems Modeling, and Transmission Planning.

 - o Committees: SOS-T, PC, and OC.

 - o TO: Appropriate TOs.

-1.7 PJM Procedure to Review Remedial Action Schemes / Special Protection Systems (RAS/SPS)
+1.7 PJM Procedure to Review Remedial Action Schemes (RAS)

-The following details the PJM and committee structure review process for Remedial Action Schemes (RAS) / Special Protection Systems (SPS) and general timeline.
+The following details the PJM and committee structure review process for Remedial Action Schemes (RAS) and general timeline.
 The process is applicable to new, retiring, or functional modified schemes.
-The procedure is designed to ensure sufficient analysis, notice, documentation, and training on these corrective action schemes are established ahead of implementation.
+The procedure is designed to ensure sufficient analysis, notice, documentation, PRC-012-2 requirements, and training on these RAS are established ahead of implementation.
 The process is outlined in the following steps:

-- 1. All proposed new RAS/SPS schemes must meet the NERC RAS definition (see note below). - 2.
-Owner forwards scheme to PJM for review. - 3.
-PJM Planning, PJM Operations Planning, and Transmission Owner(s) review scheme and system impact. - a.
-PJM will provide a recommendation to the owner, including if the modified RAS/SPS meets the RAS definition. - b.
-PJM will also identify whether the scheme is needed for reliability purposes including operational performance. - i If the scheme is required for immediate reliability concerns, operational performance, or to restore the system to the state existing prior to a significant transmission facility event, the scheme will be implemented as soon as possible. - 4.
-PJM will use reasonable best efforts to post the RAS/SPS information immediately. - 5.
-RAS/SPS owner obtains any required Regional Reliability Organization endorsement. - 6.
-PJM documents the scheme and revises Manual-03. - 7.
+- 1. All proposed new RASs must meet the NERC RAS definition. - Owner forwards scheme to PJM for review by submitting PRC-012-2 Attachment 1 via the email address RAS@pjm.com (PRC-012-2 R1). - 3.
+PJM Planning, PJM Operations Planning, and Transmission Owner(s) review scheme and system impact using PRC-012-2 Attachment 2.
+PJM will provide feedback to the owner within four full calendar months of receipt or on a mutually agreed upon schedule (PRC-012-2 R2). - a.
+PJM will provide a recommendation to the owner, including if the scheme meets the RAS definition. - b.
+PJM will also identify whether the scheme is needed for reliability purposes including operational performance. - c.
+If the scheme is required for immediate reliability concerns, operational performance, or to restore the system to the state existing prior to a significant transmission facility event: - i The scheme will be implemented as soon as possible. - ii PJM will use reasonable best efforts to post the RAS information immediately. - 4.
+PJM documents the scheme and revises Manual-03B. - 5.
 RAS/SPS owner discusses the scheme at the PJM Committees, ultimately achieving full Reliability Coordinator endorsement through the stakeholder process.
 The Committee review should be done in the following order to allow technical feedback to be addressed prior to the higher Committee review: - a.
 PJM System Operations Subcommittee (SOS). - b.
 PJM Relay Subcommittee (RS) (conditional).

-- i Only for RAS/SPS impacting facilities 200 kV and above.
+- i Only for RAS impacting facilities 200 kV and above.
 The review can be done prior to the SOS meeting depending on the meeting schedules. - c.
 PJM Operating Committee (OC). - d.
 PJM Market Implementation Committee (MIC). - e.
 PJM Planning Committee (PC). - f.
-PJM Markets and Reliability Committee (MRC). - 8.
-PJM discusses the scheme at the PJM Dispatcher Training Task Force.
+PJM Markets and Reliability Committee (MRC). - 6.
+PJM discusses the scheme at the PJM Dispatcher Training Subcommittee.

-The committee review of the RAS/SPS and documentation process should be completed within two months.
-Depending upon the Regional Reliability Organization (RRO) review process, endorsement of a new RAS/SPS scheme may require 3 to 6 months.
-For new and modified RAS/SPS schemes not required for immediate reliability concerns, operational performance, or to restore the system to the state existing prior to a significant transmission facility event, a minimum of 90 days will be required between posting the RAS/SPS information and the actual implementation date of the RAS/SPS.
+The committee review of the RAS and documentation process should be completed within two months.
+For a new and modified RAS not required for immediate reliability concerns, operational performance, or to restore the system to the state existing prior to a significant transmission facility event, a minimum of 90 days will be required between posting the RAS information and the actual implementation date of the RAS.